Karaburma: Modern period

-After the economic collapse in the 1990s and bankruptcy of the major industrial companies, Karaburma began to change as the vast and neglected, previously heavily industrialized areas, began to deteriorate.
+After the economic collapse in the 1990s and bankruptcy of the major industrial companies, Karaburma began to change as the previously heavily industrialized areas began to deteriorate.
 Since the 2010s, demolition of several derelict industrial complexes began.
-In April 2017 a new Big Fashion Mall was open on the lot of the former sportswear and sport equipment kombinat "Sport".
-In October 2018 it was announced that even larger lot of the former "Minel Kotlogradnja" factory will be demolished.
-A new residential-commercial complex will be built instead, starting from August 2019.
-Even larger shopping mall, Big Fashion Park, was opened in this complex in December 2019.
+In April 2017 a new mall was opened on the lot of the former sportswear and sport equipment kombinat "Sport".
+In October 2018 it was announced that even larger lot of the former "Minel Kotlogradnja" factory will be demolished, and a new residential-commercial complex would be built instead, starting from August 2019.
+Another mall, Big Fashion Park, was opened in this complex in December 2019.